makinacorpus/ODK_collect/README.md

 See : https://developers.google.com/maps/documentation/android/

 Bugs :
  - In a form, when several questions are related by a relevance constraint in the same group with a field-list appearance : if you give an answer to a question that should make another question appear, unless you leave the current view and come back on it, the other question won't appear.
+Partially fixed, but so far only working for string widgets and it's derivates (integer, decimal...), refresh the whole view each time a value is changed.

 Improvements to add :
  - When in a repeating group, it would be useful to be able to customize the name of each instance of the group.